kakwa/debian-rpm-build-tools/README.md

 Description
 -----------

-This repository contains .deb (Debian) packaging scripts of the [Mock](https://rpm-software-management.github.io/mock/) RHEL/CentOS/Fedora building tool.
+This repository contains .deb (Debian) packaging scripts of the [Mock](https://rpm-software-management.github.io/mock/) RPM building tool.

-For context, `mock` is the analogue in the RPM world of `pbuilder` in the DEB world: it's package builder in disposable chroots.
+For context, `mock` is the analogue in the RPM world of `pbuilder` in the DEB world: it's a reproducible package builder in disposable chroots.

 This is great to crossbuild package targeting various distributions versions (ex: FC 35, RHEL 7, Suse 15, etc).